 ??
 What does it mean that God is a refuge for us?

-** Refuge means a person or thing that gives shelter, help, or comfort.
+A refuge can be a person or thing that gives shelter, help, or comfort.
 It is also a place of safety.
 (Also look up: Ps.
 18:2; Ps.
 31:19; Ps.
 46:1; Ps.
-91)
+91.)